DRVR1/Random-Navigator/readme.md

 To simulate browsing activity, in random or not random websites.

+When using a vpn, this adds a layer of privacy, getting difficult to hackers from using an end-to-end confirmation attack.
+Be wise selecting your websites.

 ## what config is avaliable?

 ### config section of main.py: